faenrandir/a_careful_examination/documents/visionary_and_prophetic_experience/vetting-the-visitors.md

 layout: page
 ---

+## Working outline

+Signal processing and information theory: Distinguishing between 3rd party and auto-generated signals

+* People claim to be communicating with 3rd parties
+* These communications, especially when acted on, can have real consequences
+    * for good or ill
+    * bring about an agentic state - so potential for amplifying whimsy

+Two main concerns:

+* Are we able to discern the signal reliably?
+    Whole field of study devoted

+* Is the signal actually from an objective 3rd party?
+* Does the entity have any special insight to offer?
+* Is the entity interested in our (collective) well-being?

 ## Introduction

+Some people claim to be communicating with (typically receiving messages from) a 3rd party which is thought to have an independent, 3rd party, existence from the observer.
+These can be classified as:

+* **Spiritual-like**: Communication with "God", the "Holy Spirit" (aka Holy Ghost), or perhaps some other entity which is not observed to have any corporeal form (e.g., the vague *presence* of a deceased relative).
+* **Corporeal-like**: Communication with a divine visitor in some corporeal or corporeal-like form  (e.g., ghosts, divine visitors, and visions)

 Our personal, subjective experience mediates our interaction with what seems to us an interpersonal, objective reality.
 Most humans classify their experiences into two main categories: